bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

-# genomeassembly-robusta
+# genomeassembly-benchmarks

-<div align = "justify"> complete analysis and report generation for the genome assembly coming from the PacBioHifi reads for the genotypes and haplotypes and their quality assessment.
+<div align = "justify"> I complete analysis and benchmarking of the pacbiohifi and report generation for the genome assembly coming from the PacBioHifi reads for the genotypes and haplotypes and their quality assessment.
 This is the complete genome assembly standardization coming from the PacBioHifi reads and includes all the scripts and the analysis for the reproducibility and the visualziation and the summary analysis. </div>

 #### Genome assembly packages used for the assembly
 - [hifiasm](https://github.com/chhylp123/hifiasm)